Arctic Helm

 The approach that works is sequential.
 One track at a time.

-All resources go to search visibility.
-Technical audit, keyword research, content creation, on-page optimisation.
-By month six, your firm should appear for 20-50 non-branded keywords relevant to your services.
+All resources go to research-stage presence.
+Technical audit, query mapping, content creation, on-page structure.
+By month six, your firm should appear for 20-50 non-branded queries relevant to how buyers research suppliers in your category.

-Read more about how SEO works for Norwegian technical firms.
+Read more about how buyer research visibility works for Norwegian technical firms.

-Once search is generating consistent traffic, add LinkedIn thought leadership.
+Once research visibility is generating consistent inbound, add leadership signals.
 Pick one principal.
-Define their content pillars.
-Two posts per week.
-By month nine, their profile should be a recognised voice in the niche.
+Define their positioning in the category.
+Substantive output, twice per week.
+By month nine, their profile should be a recognised voice in the niche — visible at the moment buyers evaluate credibility.

-With search and authority established, add visual storytelling.
+With research visibility and category credibility established, add the wider signals buyers see day-to-day.
 Instagram first for technical industries.
 Repurpose project imagery, behind-the-scenes content, and industry moments.

 Measuring what matters

-Vanity metrics kill marketing budgets.
+Vanity metrics waste visibility budgets.
 Here is what actually indicates progress:

 Search metrics that matter: